sozercan/kubectl-ai/README.md

 - `--temperature` flag or `TEMPERATURE` environment variable can be set between 0 and 1.
 Higher temperature will result in more creative completions.
 Lower temperature will result in more deterministic completions.
 Defaults to 0.

+- `--use-k8s-api` flag or `USE_K8S_API` environment variable can be set to use Kubernetes OpenAPI Spec to generate the manifest.
+This will result in very accurate completions including CRDs (if present in configured cluster).
+This setting will use more OpenAI API calls and it requires [function calling](https://openai.com/blog/function-calling-and-other-api-updates) which is available in `0613` or later models only.
+Defaults to false.
+However, this is recommended for accuracy and completeness.

+- `--k8s-openapi-url` flag or `K8S_OPENAPI_URL` environment variable can be set to use a custom Kubernetes OpenAPI Spec URL.
+This is only used if `--use-k8s-api` is set.
+By default, `kubectl-ai` will use the configured Kubernetes API Server to get the spec unless this setting is configured.
+You can use the [default Kubernetes OpenAPI Spec](https://raw.githubusercontent.com/kubernetes/kubernetes/master/api/openapi-spec/swagger.json) or generate a custom spec for completions that includes custom resource definitions (CRDs).
+You can generate custom OpenAPI Spec by using `kubectl get --raw /openapi/v2 > swagger.json`.

 ### Use with external editors

 If you want to use an external editor to edit the generated manifest, you can set the `--raw` flag and pipe to the editor of your choice.
 For example: